 PTSD: Service Dogs

-We are now continuing our collaboration with the VA through a new project: ICER has been commissioned by the U.S. Department of Veterans Affairs (VA) to conduct an assessment of the cost-effectiveness of service dogs trained in tasks related to post-traumatic stress disorder (PTSD), based on findings from the largest related examination to date conducted by the VA.
+We continued our collaboration with the VA through another project: ICER was commissioned by the VA to conduct an assessment of the cost-effectiveness of service dogs trained in tasks related to post-traumatic stress disorder (PTSD), based on findings from the largest related examination to date conducted by the VA.
 This randomized clinical trial compared outcomes for veterans with PTSD who were randomized to receive a specially trained service dog or an emotional support dog.
-The VA plans to present the key findings of the ICER report to the National Academy of Medicine in 2021 as part of a broader set of monographs evaluating the trial results.
+The VA presented the key findings of the ICER report to the National Academy of Medicine in 2021 as part of a broader set of monographs evaluating the trial results.